Camposaurus: Description

 Camposaurus is a small, carnivorous, theropod dinosaur.
-Its approximate length and weight cannot be reliably estimated because of the sparse material that is known from this genus.
 Camposaurus is known from partial lower leg bones, holotype UCMP 34498 (which includes distal tibiae, distal fibulae, and astragalocalcanea), and other fragmentary material.
 Like other coelophysids, it has fused tibio-tarsals and fibulo-tarsals.
 Unlike its relatives, the area of the tibia that fits with the fibula has a distinct ridge at the back.
 Another unique feature is the lack of a large medial condyle on the astragalus.
 The type species, C. arizonensis, was formally named and described by Adrian Hunt, Spencer G. Lucas, Andrew B. Heckert, Robert M. Sullivan and Martin Lockley in 1998.
 The genus name means "Camp's lizard", after Charles Lewis Camp.
 The species name refers to the fact it was found in Arizona, in the United States.
+Camposaurus has been estimated at 3 m in length.

 Discovery

 The holotype specimen UCMP 34498 was discovered in the Placerias quarry of the Bluewater Creek Formation of Arizona, from the Norian stage of the Late Triassic period in 1934, It wasn't named until 1998 by Hunt and colleagues.
 Hunt et al. included many remains also from Placerias quarry as paratypes, but due to the lack of association in the large bonebed, this was disregarded.